5 inspired ideas for your breakfast bars and islands

 Unique kitchen island ideas for every type of household

 On the surface (pun intended), an island is a stylish addition to the kitchen, giving you extra storage and worktop space.
 That may be so, but a kitchen island is a lot more than just that.
 It’s a homework station for the kids, a spot for lunchtime Zoom meetings, and where the family assembles for the traditional Friday night takeaway.

-B&Q Loves - Kitchen island ideas for the hectic household
+1. Kitchen island ideas for the family household

 Feel that your home is starting to resemble a circus?
 With the help of an island you’ll no longer need to balance plates and juggle mugs.
 As well as adding lots of sought-after storage space, it’s a great place for the family to convene.
 Little ones can sit and do their homework whilst you’re cooking dinner – this also means they’ll stop calling for help from the other room!

 Use stackable bar stools, such as our Maloux range, so the family can gather around to eat and then tuck them out of the way after.
 Keep your organisation in check with a chalkboard for weekly reminders or shopping lists.
 Use our chalkboard paint to make one yourself, or simply paint the side of a cabinet.
 With just a few quick changes, your home will go from circus-mayhem to manageable mayhem.